 In the event the responsible individual(s) is not found, it is appropriate for the residents to pay such damages, because the floor or house as a community is responsible for the common areas adjacent to the rooms.
 It would not be fair or appropriate to charge future residents increased room rates because of these damages.

 Residents are responsible for any damages, lost property, or unnecessary service costs caused to the residence halls through accident, neglect, or intent.
 When more than one resident occupies the same room and responsibility for damage or loss in the room cannot be ascertained by the college, the cost of damage or loss will be divided and assessed equally among the residents of the room.

 Wartburg students are responsible for informing their guests of college rules and policies.
 Students are also responsible for the behavior of their guests and may be called upon to assist in dealing with inappropriate behavior on the part of such guests.
 Students are responsible for obtaining visitor parking passes for their guests if they bring a vehicle to campus overnight.
 Visitor passes are free.
 Review the visitation policy for additional information pertaining to permitted durations of stay and additional guest rules.

 A loft is defined as an elevated sleeping area constructed of wood or steel that is securely fastened into a single unit.
-Lofts may be constructed in all residence halls except the North and South Residence, Founders Hall, Knights Village, Grossmann Hall, and Löhe Hall.
+Lofts may only be constructed in Clinton Hall, Centennial Hall, Hebron Hall, Vollmer Hall and the Manors.
 Lofts must conform to the following guidelines: